selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 author = "Selwyn"
 cover = ""
 draft = "false"
 description = "Keycloak is a great Identity and Access Managment (IAM) solution but lacks currently the ability of sending notification emails to the administrator.
-As an admin it can be crucial beeing notified when a new user registers and take further actions like granting a user specific roles and permissions.
+As an admin it can be crucial beeing notified when a new user registers to take further actions like granting a user specific roles and permissions.
 Thankfully Keycloak offers an extensive Rest API that we can use to fetch and further process user events.
 In this guide we will write a Python script using the Python Keycloak library.
 The script we run regulary as a cronjob and send email notification on Registration events."
 +++

 # Keycloak Admin Notifier